StoneyDSP/Rack-SDK/README.md

 make workflow
 ```

-*The above command will configure the plugin for the host machine's platform, perform any build steps, run tests, and then package the Rack SDK for further downstream processing; the chosen CPU and OS are detected by the Rack-SDK itself, while the common environment variables `VERBOSE` and `DEBUG` may also be set or unset, to further adapt the behaviour of `make configure` according to your current environment.*
+*The above command will configure the plugin for the host machine's platform, perform any build steps, run tests, and then package the Rack SDK for further downstream processing; the chosen CPU and OS are detected by the Rack-SDK itself, while the common environment variables `VERBOSE` and `DEBUG` may also be set or unset, to further adapt the behaviour of `make workflow` according to your current environment.*

 Further CMake actions and workflows can be triggered via `make` in a similarly environment-sensitive manner: